jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 On Windows **QSV** is the only available method.

-On Linux there are two methods:
+On Linux, there are two methods:

 - **QSV** - **Prefered on mainstream GPUs**, for better performance